-Depending on the severity, arthritis could occur in only a few joints—such as your fingers or knees—or in many joints.
+There are over 100 different types of arthritis.
+The three main types are osteoarthritis (OA), rheumatoid arthritis (RA), and psoriatic arthritis (PsA).
+Depending on the severity, arthritis could occur in only a few joints — such as your fingers or knees — or in many joints.
 A dull, stiff, achy feeling indicates swelling and inflammation in that area.
-Anti-inflammatory medicine such as aspirin or ibuprofen can decrease the swelling, while acetaminophen can help decrease the pain.
+Anti-inflammatory medication such as aspirin or ibuprofen can decrease the swelling, while acetaminophen can help decrease the pain.

 However, you may take a more natural route to reducing inflammation by including foods in your diet that contain a type of healthy fat called omega-3 fatty acids.